Computational Narrative Understanding for Expressive Text-to-Speech: The LibriQuote Dataset

 \subsubsection{Audio Preparation}

 We start by browsing the LibriVox API\footnote{\url{https://librivox.org/api/info}} to collect recording information.
 We only extract English recordings corresponding to Fiction books.
 This step is necessary to filter out non-fiction books that are unlikely to contain fictional characters.
 Each recording is downsampled to 16kHz for further processing, but we provide links to download the original audio files as well, allowing LibriQuote to support systems operating on higher audio quality.
-Note that LibriVox also contains \textit{Dramatic Readings}, which are recordings where each fictional character is acted by a unique speaker.
-We also applied the alignment process described below to these recordings, but do not include them in LibriQuote as they would require an additional speaker diarization step.
-We plan to release these alignments in future works.
+LibriVox also includes \textit{Dramatic Readings}, where each fictional character is performed by a different speaker.
+We exclude these recordings from LibriQuote, as they would require an additional speaker diarization step.\footnote{We applied the same alignment process to these recordings and plan to release these alignments in future work.}